 Tylenol is available in tablet, chewable tablet, capsule, suspension or solution (liquid), extended-release (long-acting) tablet and orally disintegrating tablet forms and as a suppository for rectal use.
-There is also an intravenous form of acetaminophen that is used in the hospital setting.
+There is also an intravenous form of acetaminophen that is used in hospital settings.

 Most formulations are available in several dose amounts, usually from 300 mg to 1000 mg.
-People can obtain it in prescription and non-prescription strengths; however, the strength of acetaminophen in prescription drug products is limited to 325 mg per request by the FDA.
+It comes in prescription and nonprescription strengths.
+However, the strength of acetaminophen in prescription drug products is limited to 325 mg per request by the FDA.

 - Child-Specific Product

 - To administer the medicine to children, use the child-specific product with a dosing cup or dropper that comes with it.
 Teaspoons found in the home vary in size and their use to administer Tylenol could overdose or underdose a child.
 You may need to shake the liquid before each use.